 Where infrastructure allows collection means are placed at municipality depots.
 Campaigns are being executed or have been planned to reenforce the role of the government to educate the population that gas-discharge lamps have to be disposed of in an environmentally friendly way.
 An example of such a campaign is the distribution of 'Jekko' containers to 1 million households in the Netherlands (Figure 8).
 Another way of organising the take back for consumers is via supermarkets as done by Récylum in France (Figure 9).

-Figure 8 'JEKKO' collection container
+Figure 12 'JEKKO' collection container

-Figure 9 : 'Récylum' collection container

-5.2 Amount of mercury in WEEE

-- In articles which are refurbished

-- $\boxtimes$ In articles which are recycled

-- ☐ In articles which are sent for energy return

-- In articles which are landfilled

-Amount of substance entering the EU market annually (base year 2013) through application for which the exemption is requested:

-The report 'Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling

-Requirements ('Lot 8/9/19'), Draft Interim Report, Task 2 made for the EU indicates a total volume of CFL lamps in EU 28 of 342 Mpcs in 2013.
-This volume includes all wattages.
+Figure 13 : 'Récylum' collection container 5.2 Amount of mercury in WEEE ☐ In articles which are refurbished ☐ In articles which are sent for energy return ☐ In articles which are landfilled Amount of substance entering the EU market annually (base year 2013) through application for which the exemption is requested: The report 'Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling LIGHTINGEUROPE PAGE 23 OF 38 Requirements ('Lot 8/9/19'), Draft Interim Report, Task 2 made for the EU indicates a total volume of CFL lamps in EU 28 of 342 Mpcs in 2013.
+This volume includes all wattages17.
 The collection rate of lamps in Europe compared to the average amount of lamps put on the market during 2010 - 2013 is shown in below graph (Figure 10) based on Collection & Recycling Service Organization (CRSO) data consolidated by Philips Lighting.
 It also includes the targets set for 2016 and 2019.
-Please be aware that this graph includes all lamp types, not specifically the CFL < 30W types.
+Please be aware that this graph includes all lamp types, not specifically the CFL < 30W long-life types.

-Reporting on the collection of lamps is available on 2 groups:

-- o CFL lamps and LED retrofit lamps - o Long CFL lamps without integrated ballast, Fluorescent tubes

-This makes it impossible to give specific accurate figures for CFL lamps < 30 W as the available information covers the whole CFL family.

-&lt;sup>16 Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling Requirements ('Lot 8/9/19').
+Figure 14: Collection rate of lamps Reporting on the collection of lamps is available on 2 groups: - o CFL lamps and LED retrofit lamps - Long CFL lamps without integrated ballast, Fluorescent tubes This makes it impossible to give specific accurate figures for CFL lamps < 30 W as the available information covers the whole CFL family.
+LIGHTINGEUROPE PAGE 24 OF 38 - 17 Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling Requirements ('Lot 8/9/19').
 Draft Interim Report, Task 2 by Prepared by VHK, in cooperation with VITO and JeffCott Associates Date: 19 November 2014, Table 1.